Category: Obesity

 Weight loss surgery is a tool: it gives you a powerful boost, but it works best when paired with daily habits that support your health.
 Here’s what can help:

-• Stick to Your Eating Plan: Follow the guidelines your care team gives you.
-That usually means small, balanced meals high in protein and low in added sugar.
+• Stick to Your Eating Plan: Follow the guidelines your care team gives you, focusing on a healthy diet.
+This usually means small, balanced meals high in protein and low in added sugar, which are essential for long-term success.
+As you recover, gradually increase your calorie intake and expand your food options under medical supervision.

-• Move Your Body: Start small, like walking a little daily, and build up as you feel stronger.
+• Move Your Body: Regular exercise is key to maintaining weight loss.
+Start small, like walking a little daily, and build up as you feel stronger to help break plateaus and support sustained progress.

 • Take Care of Your Mental Health: Major lifestyle changes can bring up a mix of emotions.
 Many patients benefit from seeing a counselor or therapist along the way.